 Other Miscellaneous Special Revenue Fund: Used to account for the activities of student groups, extraclassroom activity funds and scholarships for students.

-Capital Projects Funds: These funds are used to account for the financial resources used for acquisition, construction, or major repair of capital facilities.
+Capital Projects Funds: These funds are used to account for the financial resources used for acquisition, construction, major repair of capital facilities, leasing and other capital assets.